 Founded in 1999, Oracle is one of the stalwarts of cloud software.
 They acquired NetSuite in 2016 and it is now their main cloud accounting software offering.

-NetSuite is a customizable and comprehensive accounting and ERP platform.
-It sits at a level above the other software listed in this review as setting up and maintaining a NetSuite system is often a much more significant investment (often £thousands) than setting up the other software listed (typically in the £hundreds or less).
+NetSuite is a customisable and comprehensive accounting and ERP (enterprise resource planning) platform.
+It sits at a level above the other software listed in this review as setting up and maintaining a NetSuite system is often a much more significant investment (often £thousands) than setting up the other softwares listed (typically in the £hundreds or less).

 You should consider NetSuite if you have an international business with multiple teams across the globe.
 The benefits of NetSuite build when you have such an international group of companies based as the software has better functionality when, for example, you need to digitally file with international taxation authorities.
 It also aims to be an all-encompassing EPS system, with its own E-commerce and inventory systems for example.
 You will therefore be slightly more restricted in terms of software choice; however, you will have a lot less headaches when it comes to managing training and integrations between the different facets of your business software.

 NetSuite integrations are available, but generally a bit more limited.
 If you prefer a composite system or appstack there may be better options available at this level.